DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ## Business Scenario
 I wanted to explore how to automate and simplify Azure resource deployments.
 Using templates helped me reduce administrative overhead, minimize human error, and maintain consistency across deployments.

-## What I Learned
+## Lab Objectives

+By completing this lab, I aimed to:

-- How to create and configure managed disks in the Azure portal
+- Understand how to create and manage Azure managed disks.
-- How to export ARM templates from existing resources
+- Learn to export ARM templates from existing resources.
-- How to edit templates and redeploy resources
+- Practice editing ARM templates and redeploying resources.
-- How to deploy templates using Cloud Shell (PowerShell and Bash)
+- Deploy resources using Azure Cloud Shell with PowerShell.
+- Deploy resources using Azure CLI (Bash) in Cloud Shell.
-- How to deploy resources using Bicep templates
+- Deploy resources using Azure Bicep templates.
-- How to verify deployments and clean up resources
+- Verify that deployments were successful and validate resource configurations.
+- Gain hands-on experience with infrastructure-as-code (IaC) practices.

 ---